ashaker-2/Platform/SoftwareArchitecture(SAD).md

   * **Modules**:

-    * `sys_mgr`: The central control logic.
+    * `systemMgr` (`sys_mgr`): The central control logic.
 Manages operational parameters, applies control algorithms (e.g., fan staging, heater control, pump control), and determines overall system state and alarms.
 It is the "brain" of the application.
+It manages the **SW Modes** (Automatic, Manual, Hybrid).
+It also receives power consumption data from the `power` module and can take corrective actions (e.g., overriding actuator control, preventing OTA updates) based on power constraints.

     * `fan`, `heater`, `pump`, `ventilator`, `light_control`: Modules encapsulating the control logic for specific actuators.
 They expose functions like `SetSpeed()`, `On()`, `Off()`.